CyberHansel/HTTP-Host-header-attacks/README.md

 The purpose of the HTTP Host header is to help identify which back-end component the client wants to communicate with and route request to right application.
 * Possible scenario is when a single web server hosts multiple websites or applications.
 * When websites are hosted on distinct back-end servers and all traffic between the client and servers is routed through an intermediary system like load balancer or  reverse proxy server (they need to know on which back-end server to route requests).
 This setup is especially prevalent in cases where clients access the website via a content delivery network (CDN).

-Problem is when server implicitly trusts the Host header, and fails to validate or escape it properly
+Problem is when server implicitly trusts the Host: header, and fails to validate or escape it properly

 ### Password reset poisoning
 Changing header Host: from legit to our malicious domain to obtain password reset link which include the unique reset token.